 When requesting a transcript, students must include name, present address, social security number, birth date, maiden name, estimated date of last attendance, signature and the name and address to which the transcript should be sent.

-Transcripts for St. Vincent's School of Nursing, St. Vincent's School of Radiography and Mercy School of Nursing can also be obtained from the Student Records Office.
+Transcripts for Mercy College of Northwest Ohio, St. Vincent's School of Nursing, St. Vincent's School of Radiography and Mercy School of Nursing can also be obtained from the Student Records Office.

 Post Enrollment Transfer of Credit